titan000001/MealManagementSystem/README.md

 # Meal Management System 🍲

-A comprehensive, console-based application built with C++ and MySQL to efficiently manage dining operations for hostels, messes, or shared living spaces.
+A comprehensive desktop GUI application built with C++ and Qt to efficiently manage dining operations for hostels, messes, or shared living spaces.
 Say goodbye to messy spreadsheets and manual calculations!

 ## Overview

 Managing a shared dining facility can be chaotic.
 Tracking who ate what, who bought the groceries, and who owes money at the end of the month often involves confusing ledgers, lost receipts, and complicated calculations.
 This project was built to solve that exact problem.

-The Meal Management System provides a centralized, secure, and automated solution to track users, daily menus, meal attendance, and expenses.
-Its core feature is the ability to generate a detailed financial settlement report with a single command, ensuring fairness and transparency for all members.
+The Meal Management System provides a centralized, secure, and user-friendly desktop application to track users, daily menus, meal attendance, and expenses.
+Its core feature is the ability to generate a detailed financial settlement report with a single click, ensuring fairness and transparency for all members.

 ## Key Features ✨